ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 compared with the soil in vegetated land units, or the snow overlying other impervious columns.
-The soil can freeze or thaw, with the allowance for frost heave (or the initialization of excess ice) (sections 9.5.4 and 9.5.8), but no air-filled pore space is allowed in the soil.
+The soil can freeze or thaw, with the allowance for frost heave (or the initialization of excess ice) (sections :numref:`Eddy Diffusivity and Thermal Conductivities` and :numref:`Phase Change Lake`), but no air-filled pore space is allowed in the soil.
 To preserve numerical stability in the lake model (which uses a slightly different surface flux algorithm than over other non-vegetated land units), two changes are made to the snow model.